facebook/react/docs/docs/optimizing-performance.md

 }
 ```

-In this code, `shouldComponentUpdate` is just doing a shallow comparison between the old props and state, and the new props and state.
-If there is no difference, the component doesn't update.
+In this code, `shouldComponentUpdate` is just checking if there is any change in `props.color` or `state.count`.
+If those values don't change, the component doesn't update.
+If your component got more complex, you could use a similar pattern of doing a "shallow comparison" between all the fields of `props` and `state` to determine if the component should update.
 This pattern is common enough that React provides a helper to use this logic - just inherit from `React.PureComponent`.
-This code is a simpler way to achieve the same thing:
+So this code is a simpler way to achieve the same thing:

 ```js
 class CounterButton extends React.PureComponent {